epoirierIRD/Low-cost_oxygen_sensor/README.md

 that gives 8192dec.
 Then use this command
 mbpoll -a 55 -m rtu -b 9600 -d 8 -s 1 -P none -o 1 -r 8192 -0 -t 4 /dev/ttyUSB0

+19/12/2024
+We have managed to send a modbus command to change the device ID woth modbustester.exe.
+Modbus Poll soft for windows is interesting to see the hexadecimal command sent but we have not managed to send any command with this soft.
+No Rx message is visible in the communication window.
+Be careful, you must write the address of the buffer you want to read/write in decimal format in modbus-tester.

+Today, we also managed to identify the list of addresses available using the scan addresses tool from modbus poll soft.
+We also managed to calibrate the temperature sensor using modbus tester and sending 172 to address 0x1000 which means force the temp sensor to 17.2 °C.
+We also managed to calibrate the DO sensor doing the slope protocol.
+First immerse the probe 10 cm away from the bottom in a big becher filled with tap water + sodium sulphite anhydrous to kill all dissolved oxygen an the send value 0 to address 0x1001.
+Second step (order of steps is important), immerse the probre 10 cm away from bottom in becher filled with tap water and perform a 100% calibration by sending 0 to address 0x1003.